Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 | ✓ | ✓ | ✓ | Their own internal coordination |

 Once you see those columns, every move on the board over the last six months snaps into place.
-It also reveals a fourth ingredient that money cannot buy: time.
+The columns also reveal a fourth ingredient money cannot buy: time.
 You can write a $50 billion check this morning.
-You cannot write a check that conjures eighteen months of substation construction, transformer manufacturing lead times, and grid-interconnect approvals.
-Treat that constraint as the silent backdrop to everything that follows.
+You cannot write one that conjures eighteen months of substation construction, transformer lead times, and grid-interconnect approvals.
+That constraint is the silent backdrop to everything below.

 Start with the lab feeling the squeeze most.